Roy Johnson (1930s outfielder): Playing career

 Roy Johnson batted left-handed and threw right-handed; he stood 5 ft 9 in tall and weighed 175 lb.
 Unlike his younger brother, who slugged 288 home runs in his 13-year MLB career, Roy was basically a contact, line-drive hitter.
 He also was a fine defensive outfielder with a strong throwing arm.
 His pro career began in 1926, when he hit .369 in the Class C Utah-Idaho League, earning him a call-up to the top-level San Francisco Seals of the Pacific Coast League.
 Then, in 1927 and 1928, he teamed with Earl Averill and Smead Jolley to give the Seals one of its most feared hitting-outfields in minor league history.

 On October 19, 1928, the independently-operated Seals traded Johnson to the Detroit Tigers, launching his decade-long MLB career, where he would be a four-time .300 hitter, and six times finish in the Top 10 among American League (AL) leaders in stolen bases.

 In his 1929 debut, Johnson became the first rookie in major league history to get 200 hits in a season (201) and also led the AL with 45 doubles and 640 at-bats while hitting .314 with a career-high 128 runs.
+Defensively however, he led all outfielders in the AL committing 31 errors.
 In 1931, he led the AL with 19 triples and stole 33 bases.